Frequently Asked Questions

 Can I send seed paper abroad?

 Since the UK left the European Union, it is no longer possible to send seed paper abroad without a phytosanitary certificate.
-This is a lengthy/expensive process that would only really make sense if you are shipping hundreds/thousands of sheets.
+This is a lengthy/expensive process that would only really make sense if you are shipping tens of thousands of sheets.
 While we used to ship to the EU, since Brexit, we must abide by new regulations and only ship within the UK.

 What is seed paper made of?

-Our seed paper is made from a mix of seeds (Sweet Alyssum, Baby’s Breath, Poppy & Basil) and recycled pre-consumer cotton from the textile industry.
+Our seed paper is made from a mix of seeds (Sweet Alyssum, Baby’s Breath, Poppy & Rudbeckia) and recycled pre-consumer cotton from the textile industry.

 Where is your seed paper made?